rajboopathiking/PanelDashBoardANALYSIS/README.md

         techniques : machine learning,artificial intelligence
         tools : jupyter

-Data is Education data.
-365datascience is educational institude.
-365datascience provide beneficial courses and excercise,exams etc...i also had course in 365datascience . its awesome platform and gamified platform. it help me to understand more.we are going to get insights from data. then made a predictive modeling. (get foresights from data)

 ### Goal:
    Data is Flight Data .
 Help to Analysis the Price .
 Panel is library in Python used for Creating Dashboard for This Data.
 Get Reasonable insights from data.(hindsight)